felixdagnon/AWS-serverless-lab/README.md

 ### Running our solution

-1. The Lambda function supports using the create operation to create an item in your DynamoDB table.
+1. The Lambda function supports using the create operation to create an item in our DynamoDB table.
 To request this operation, use the following JSON:

 ```json
 {